 WoW Best Tank Class

-Death Knights and Monks keep leading positions among other tanking classes for raiding purposes.
+Deamon Hunters keep leading positions among other tanking classes for raiding purposes.
 They are also suitable for Mythic + Dungeons, but here you might use Protection Paladin as well.
+Brewmaster Monks are still very valuable at raids.
+Other tanks are a bit worse but still competitive.

 WoW Best Healer Class

-The best healers for Raids are still Discipline Priests and Holy Paladins.
-Restoration Shamans, however, are also a perfect choice.
+The best healers for Raids are still Discipline Priests, Holy Paladins and Restoration Shamans.
+At Mythic+ Paladins and Shamans are also a perfect choice.

 While everything is quite clear with the PvE section, the choice of healers for PvP activities depends mostly on the team, so choose whatever you like and whatever is suitable in a concrete situation.